Hats-Protocol/proposal-hatter/docs/spec.md

 - For proposals with a non-empty `hatsMulticall`, if the stored bytes are cleared/missing before `execute`, revert.
 - Reading proposal data returns the exact stored `hatsMulticall` bytes.

-Escalation / Cancel / Defeat
+Escalation / Cancel / Rejection

 - `escalate` (Escalator Hat) blocks execution.
 - `cancel` by submitter at any time pre‑execution.
-- `reject` by Approver Ticket Hat wearer sets proposal to `Defeated` and blocks execution.
+- `reject` by Approver Ticket Hat wearer sets proposal to `Rejected` and blocks execution.

 Withdrawals